abdusco/abdus.dev/src/posts/fixing-wsl2-localhost-access-issue/fixing-wsl2-localhost-access-issue.md

        valid_lft forever preferred_lft forever
 ```

-We can use Scheduled Tasks to monitor WSL events and let it run our script.
+We can use Scheduled Tasks to monitor WSL network events and have it run our script everytime it's assigned a new IP address.

-Watching new entries Event Viewer under **Windows Logs > System** for **Hyper-V**, we can see a couple of events logged.
+Watching new entries Event Viewer under **Windows Logs > System** for **Hyper-V**, we can see a couple of new entries when we restart WSL.

 ![](wsl-event.png)